dojo/docs/dijit/_editor/plugins/LinkDialog.rst

 .. contents::
     :depth: 2

 Have you ever wanted to insert a hyperlink into a document you are editing in the Dojo RTE (:ref:`dijit.Editor <dijit/Editor>`)?
 Have you wanted to insert images as well?
 If so, then this plugin provides you a basic set of dropdown dialogs to allow you to do just that.
-The dialogs are not complex and are indended as example implementations so that users can implement dialogs of their own, but they still work fairly well as is.
+The dialogs are not complex and are intended as example implementations so that users can implement dialogs of their own, but they still work fairly well as is.

 ========
 Features